 - 1. Make sure your child is rested and has a healthy breakfast. - 2.
 Make sure your child is dressed comfortably, and he or she arrives at school on time. - 3.
 If your child wears glasses or a hearing aid, make sure he or she remembers to use them during the test. - 4.
-If your child is supposed to receive any test-taking accommodations (for example, using a large-print version of the test), make sure he or she receives those accommodations. - Finally, encourage your child to relax.
-Too much emphasis on test scores can make children nervous, which makes it harder for them to do their best work on the test.
+If your child is supposed to receive any test-taking accommodations (for example, using a large-print version of the test), make sure he or she receives those accommodations. - 5.
+Finally, encourage your child to relax.
+Too much emphasis on test scores can make a child nervous, which makes it harder for him or her to do their best work on the test.